Purpose

 Interlibrary Loans

-The Library provides subsidized access to resources not currently purchased by the Library through its Interlibrary loan service (RACER).
+Through its interlibrary loan service, the Library provides access to resources not currently owned by the Library.

-The Library has a collection of use that supports the University’s current teaching, learning and research activities and maximizes effective use of the Library’s physical space.
-Evidence-based deselection is an essential component of the Library’s collection management responsibilities.
-Books are deselected at the Collections Services Librarian’s professional discretion.
+These guidelines exist to ensure that Brock University Library’s collections are managed in a way that ensures effective support for the University’s current teaching and research activities, and maximizes effective use of the Library’s physical facilities.
+Evidence-based weeding / de-selection is an essential component of the Library’s collection management responsibilities.

-• on a day-to-day basis, as staff handle materials
+- on a day-to-day basis, as staff handle/process materials